thatblindgeye/weather-a11y/README.md

 ### Change Units

 Click the 'current units' button and you're all set!
 If you change the units before submitting a location, the weather data will be returned in the selected units.
-If you change the units for the currently dispalyed weather, the units will be converted immediately without requiring another API request.
+If you change the units for the currently dispalyed weather, a new API request will be made.

 ## Issues During Creation/Misc.
 Notes